Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/prepare.md

         pass
 ```

-Please note that the `MyModel` class should inherit from `BaseModel` in the `learnware.model` module, and the class name (e.g., MyModel) should be specified in the learnware.yaml file later.
+Please ensure that the `MyModel` class inherits from `BaseModel` in the `learnware.model` module, and specify the class name (e.g., MyModel) in the learnware.yaml file later.

+### Input and Output Dimensions

+`input_shape` and `output_shape` represent the input and output dimensions of the model, respectively.
+You can refer to the following guidelines when filling them out:
+- When the data type being processed is text data, there are no specific requirements for the value of `input_shape`, and it can be filled in as `None`.
+- When the `output_shape` corresponds to tasks with variable outputs (such as object detection, text segmentation, etc.), there are no specific requirements for the value of `output_shape`, and it can be filled in as `None`.
-Here `input_shape` and `output_shape` denote the dimensions of the model's input and output.
-For text data, `input_shape` can be simply set to (1, ).
-In classification tasks, `output_shape` should be (1, ) if the model directly outputs prediction labels, and (class_num, ) if the model outputs logits.
+- For classification tasks, `output_shape` should be (1, ) if the model directly outputs predicted labels, and (class_num, ) if the model outputs logits.

+### File Path

-Also, if you need to import other modules from the zip package, please use relative imports in `__init__.py` and other relevant Python files.
+If you need to load certain files within the zip package in the `__init__.py` file (and any other Python files that may be involved), please follow the method shown in the template above about obtaining the `model_path`:
+- First, obtain the root directory path of the entire package by getting `dir_path`.
+- Then, based on the specific file's relative location within the package, obtain the specific file's path, `model_path`.

+### Module Imports

+Please note that module imports between Python files within the zip package should be done using **relative imports**.
 For instance:

 ```py
 from .package_name import *